 }

 This pattern disables upgrade-insecure-requests only for /api/legacy-service while all other paths benefit from the directive.
-Keep the map directives in the top-level http block, not inside individual server blocks.
-Replace the path with your specific endpoint.
-As soon as your service supports HTTPS, remove this exception and enforce upgrades site-wide.
+Keep the map directive in the top-level http block, not inside individual server blocks.
+An empty mapped value prevents Nginx from sending that header for the matched path.
+Replace the path with your specific endpoint, and remove the exception as soon as the service supports HTTPS.

 server {